 If you would like to still drink some alcohol, eat normal food and improve your health and fitness including flexibility, strength, and appearance steadily over the long term – hire a Personal Trainer who offers a balanced approach based on your lifestyle requirements.

-Finally, as mentioned earlier, to find a great trainer that is scientifically educated, with over 5 years experience with Nationally recognised qualifications beyond their PT qualification, you may be forced to look outside the commercial gyms.
+Finally, as mentioned earlier, to find a great trainer that is scientifically educated, with over 5 years of experience with Nationally recognised qualifications beyond their PT qualification, you may be forced to look outside the commercial gyms.
 These types of trainers have normally moved on from the conventional gym environment because of the limited growth opportunities over time.
 Look for independent Personal Training gyms in your area then check their website, Instagram, Facebook page and their other social media outlets to see if they are “bodybuilders”, “physique competitors” or “trend-based” or “balanced approach” type Personal Trainers that will fit your needs.

 Remember, not all Personal Trainers were created equal.